-- Maintaining responsibility: At all times the final responsibility for any outsourcing contract is retained at ERGO Insurance NV/SA.
+Maintaining responsibility: At all times the final responsibility for any outsourcing contract is retained at ERGO Insurance NV/SA.
 Even if processes are outsourced, the responsibility for the risks remains with ERGO Insurance NV/SA.
 Furthermore, the business owner of ERGO Insurance NV/SA shall only consider outsourcing if the advantages outweigh the risks associated with the outsourcing.
 The business owner is responsible for managing the relationship with the service provider.
 He/She shall ensure compliance with the Outsourcing Policy within his/her area of business responsibility.
 As part of this, he/she prepares an assessment of the risks related to the outsourcing which is updated on annual basis.
 The consequences of the outsourcing are also examined by the CRO/Risk Management Function which will carry out an independent outsourcing risk assessment of the proposal, indicating that the outsourcing is safe/problematic/unacceptable.
 The full outsourcing report should be kept at the Procurement Department, should be at the disposal of the Compliance Function, the CRO/Risk Management Function and the Internal Audit Function.
 The aforementioned functions have two weeks to voice any concerns or reservations they may have.
-The Compliance Function is responsible for the ongoing monitoring of all outsourcings (second line of defence).
-In addition, the Internal Audit Function may monitor compliance with the Outsourcing Policy (third line of defence); - Selection and evaluation: A process is in place to ensure a proper evaluation of the outsourced party has been made in due process at RFP stage, and through KPIs during the effective collaboration.
-Selection is done on an objective basis, such process further ensures that the selection of the outsourced party is done in compliance with applicable laws, guidelines and internal rules; - Process: Outsourcing proposal and dossier is constituted, advice from Independent Control Functions where required is included in the dossier (including the opinion of the Compliance Function in case of critical outsourcing), decision of the Management Committee on the outsourcing dossier and terms and conditions of the outsourcing, decision of the Board of Directors on the outsourcing dossier and terms and conditions of a critical outsourcing, notification to the NBB in case of a critical outsourcing or the outsourcing of an independent Control Function; regular evaluation by the business owner and annual assessment to ensure that all (technical) requirements are included and abided to; - Written agreement: A written agreement is in place before any activities by the outsourced party can be started and a signed version of the agreement is retained by the Procurement Department; - o Business continuity: Business continuity requirements are included in the contractual arrangements and with the selection of the provider; - Security: security requirements are included in the contractual arrangements and with the selection and onboarding of the provider (also in case of cloud computing). - Processing of personal and confidential data: The service provider must take the appropriate commitment in terms of processing of personal and confidential data (notably in accordance with the applicable data protection laws) in the written agreement.
+The Compliance Function is responsible for the ongoing and ex ante monitoring of all outsourcings (second line of defence).
+For each new critical or important outsourcing the compliance officer issues a compliance opinion on:

+a) the compliance with the general governance requirements relating to the outsourcing and its different stages: pre-contractual stage, contractual stage and post-contractual stage ; and b) the compliance with the requirements for documentation and reporting to the NBB.